pedroraimundo/sredays-london-2025/README.md

 # sredays-london-2025
-Slides and notes for SREDays London 2025 Presentation
+Slides and notes for SREDay London 2025 Presentation

 No More Heroes - Why Team Composition is a BIG Deal
 ---

 Thanks for taking interest in my presentation today!

-I hope you didn't got very disappointed with my github :)

 ---